-For those looking for simple ways to save energy in their home, help is at hand!
-There has never been a better time to make small but effective changes to your household energy consumption, and the kitchen is a great place to start.
+If you're looking for simple solutions to save energy in the kitchen, help is at hand!
+There has never been a better time to make small but effective changes to your household energy usage and the kitchen is a great place to start.

 In this guide, we provide you with some top tips to help you save energy in the kitchen and reduce your household bills.

 How Can I Save Energy in The Kitchen?